 Molestation charges can be based simply on a young person’s allegations or statements.
-While forensic evidence (obtained during a medical exam) is frequently used by prosecutors in a child molestation claim, physical evidence is not legally required.
-Often there is a videotaped interview of the accuser by specially trained “interviewers.”
+While forensic evidence obtained during a medical exam is frequently used by prosecutors in a child molestation claim, physical evidence is not legally required.

 According to some studies, many child sex crime allegations are untrue.
-Child molestation is a horrific crime.
-However, false molestation claims are equally catastrophic.
-A skilled criminal defense attorney will examine your accuser’s allegations, especially when there isn’t physical evidence.
-A lawyer will look carefully for other motives (such as when abuse claims arise in the midst of a custody dispute) and inaccurate or inconsistent testimony.
+Our firm’s skilled criminal defense attorneys will examine your accuser’s allegations, especially when there isn’t physical evidence.
+We will look carefully for other motives, such as when abuse claims arise in the midst of a custody dispute, and inaccurate or inconsistent testimony.

-An experienced criminal defense lawyer can help you minimize the impact of this inaccurate or biased evidence.
-A detailed understanding of the real facts surrounding your accuser’s statements, a thorough review of all of the evidence, and the use of experts (such as forensic and medical experts) can provide valuable information that helps clear your name.
+Frye Law Group, LLC can help you minimize the impact of inaccurate or biased evidence and testimony.
+A detailed understanding of the real facts surrounding your accuser’s statements, a thorough review of all of the evidence, and the use of experts, such as forensic and medical experts, can provide valuable information that helps clear your name.

 The penalties for child molestation are severe.
 Under Georgia law, you may face:

 - Between five and 20 years of jail time, 25 years minimum for aggravated child molestation

 There are a variety of defenses available in child molestation cases, depending on your circumstances.
 They may involve factual, legal and procedural issues, including:

 - Mistaken identity

 - Disputes over whether the alleged behavior actually occurred